devcamke/dsa-solutions/README.md

-# data-structures-and-algorithms
+# Data Structures and Algorithms
-This is the solution to Simple Sum Quiz on Hacker Rank
+These are the solutions to HackerRank quizzes using Ruby programming language.